godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> A clear conscience never fears midnight knocking.
+> It's only after you've stepped outside your comfort zone that you begin to change, grow, and transform.
-> — *Chinese Proverb*
+> — *Roy T. Bennett*

-_Last updated: Tue Jul  8 09:19:31 UTC 2025_
+_Last updated: Tue Jul  8 09:23:26 UTC 2025_
 <!-- END_QUOTE -->